Our first technical peak!

 We walked past the place where we had been dropped off and continued the one or two easy miles back to the lodge.

-We returned our gear, thanked our guide, and returned to the lodge to bask in a sumptious post-hike meal.
+We returned our gear, then went back to the lodge to bask in a sumptious post-hike meal.

 The next morning, we had a great view of Hood from our window...